National Service: Have a debate but make sure it is an informed oneback to Discussion papers

 On gender and wider equity grounds a modern national service scheme would probably have to be universal, rather than selective, and include all males and females of a certain age cohort.

-Because of modern WH&S legislation and practice the period of service would also need to be long enough to adequately prepare them for potential battle (which takes about 12-18 months depending on specialisations), and then long enough to gain useful service from them in combat units.
+Because of modern WH&S legislation and practice the period of service in a military scheme would also need to be long enough to adequately prepare them for potential battle (which takes about 12-18 months depending on specialisations), and then long enough to gain useful service from them in combat units.
 This would probably mean a period of service of 18 months to two years overall.

 An equitable universal national service scheme today involving, for example, the conscription of all male and female 20-year olds (instead of selectively one in forty male 20-year olds as in the 1960s), would involve the conscription of up to 250,000 young Australians annually.
 This would severely distort the labour market and seriously weaken the wider economy.